SBA Communications (NASDAQ:SBAC) Issues Quarterly Earnings Results, Misses Estimates By $0.56 EPS

-SBA Communications (NASDAQ:SBAC – Get Free Report) announced its quarterly earnings results on Monday.
-The technology company reported $1.51 EPS for the quarter, missing analysts’ consensus estimates of $2.07 by ($0.56), Yahoo Finance reports.
-The business had revenue of $660.50 million for the quarter, compared to the consensus estimate of $665.21 million.
+SBA Communications (NASDAQ:SBAC – Get Free Report) issued its quarterly earnings results on Monday.
+The technology company reported $1.51 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.07 by ($0.56), Yahoo Finance reports.
+The company had revenue of $660.50 million for the quarter, compared to analysts’ expectations of $665.21 million.
 SBA Communications had a negative return on equity of 9.92% and a net margin of 19.22%.
-The firm’s revenue for the quarter was down 2.7% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $3.24 EPS.
+During the same quarter in the previous year, the business earned $3.24 EPS.
+The company’s revenue for the quarter was down 2.7% on a year-over-year basis.
 SBA Communications updated its FY24 guidance to $13.06-13.43 EPS and its FY 2024 guidance to EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 18th.
-Stockholders of record on Thursday, August 22nd will be issued a $0.98 dividend.
-This represents a $3.92 annualized dividend and a dividend yield of 1.78%.
-The ex-dividend date of this dividend is Thursday, August 22nd.
-SBA Communications’s payout ratio is 76.86%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 18th.
+Stockholders of record on Thursday, August 22nd will be paid a $0.98 dividend.
+The ex-dividend date is Thursday, August 22nd.
+This represents a $3.92 annualized dividend and a dividend yield of 1.79%.
+SBA Communications’s dividend payout ratio is presently 76.86%.

 SBA Communications Corporation is a leading independent owner and operator of wireless communications infrastructure including towers, buildings, rooftops, distributed antenna systems (DAS) and small cells.
 With a portfolio of more than 39,000 communications sites throughout the Americas, Africa and in Asia, SBA is listed on NASDAQ under the symbol SBAC.